What is Earlobe Repair?

 How much does ear surgery cost?

 The cost of your ear surgery (otoplasty) covers Dr. Vinyard's professional, facility, and anesthesia fees (if applicable).
 This also includes office visits such as your initial consultation, pre-operative visits, and follow-up appointments for cosmetic procedures.
-If your surgery is covered by insurance, you will also be responsible for any co-pays that your insurance policy determines.

 Do I have to go into the hospital?